Extending an EAP Trial Period in Australia: What Organisations Should Know

 Why Organisations May Need More Time

-There are certain companies that require more time because of the way they operate, the times when their staff are accessible, or the stage of the business cycle that they are now in.
-For instance, if those who are responsible for making significant choices are absent or if employees are away on vacation, the number of persons who participate in the trial may be limited.
-In circumstances like these, increasing the size of the trial helps to ensure that a review that is both fair and informative is carried out.
-Extra time enables organisations to make unrestricted use of the service.
+It is necessary to provide more time for particular businesses due to the manner in which they conduct their operations, the hours during which their employees are available, or the stage of the business cycle that they are now in.
+It is possible that the number of people who take part in the trial will be restricted, for instance, if those individuals who are accountable for making major decisions are missing or if staff are away on vacation.
+In situations such as these, expanding the size of the trial is a helpful way to ensuring that a review that is both impartial and informative is carried out.
+Organizations are allowed to make unrestricted use of the service when they have access to additional time.

 Can an EAP Trial Be Extended?